1930s/gym/README.md

   * y velocity
   * angular velocity

-all state variables are roughly in the range [-1, 1]
+All state variables are roughly in the range [-1, 1]

 ### CONTROL INPUTS
 Discrete control inputs are: